PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/README.md

 - *Models can reason consistently*
 - *Teams can evaluate and improve over time*

-This mirrors the early-stage work AI-first companies do when moving from static documentation to agent-driven systems.
+This mirrors the early-stage work AI-first companies do when moving from static documentation to agent-driven knowledge systems.

 ---